joshuazesu/joshuazesu/README.md

 ## Hi there 👋

-I'm **Josh**, a Data Scientist based in Australia.
+I'm **Josh**, a Data Scientist based in Australia.<br>
   I'm currently studying Software Engineering, so view my GitHub as a collection of projects that have interested me along the way.

 ## 🛠️ What I Work With
 **Main Stack:**